Snooker Shoot Out

-The Snooker Shoot Out (sometimes stylised as the Snooker Shootout or simply Shoot Out) is a professional snooker tournament played under a variation of the standard rules.
-First staged in 1990 as the Shoot-Out, the event was revived in 2011 and renamed the Snooker Shoot Out.
-Held from 2011 to 2016 as a non-ranking event with 64 competitors, it became a ranking event in 2017 for an expanded field of 128 players.
+The Snooker Shoot Out (sometimes stylised as the Snooker Shootout or simply Shoot Out) is a professional ranking snooker tournament held by the World Snooker Tour at the Tower Circus in Blackpool, England, played under a variation of the standard rules.
+It was first held in 1990 as the Shoot-Out.
+The reigning champion is Alfie Burden.

 Unlike other major snooker tournaments, each match only consists of one frame, played over a maximum of 10 minutes, with a shot clock in effect; the format allows a player to claim the title by only winning 7 frames of snooker, making it the shortest possible run to win a ranking event.
-Players do not have to wear waistcoats and bow ties and audiences do not have to remain silent during play, as the event becoming known for its boisterous atmosphere.
-The event is also notable for its wildcard entrants, including young amateur players; Liam Davies first competed in 2019 when he was 12 years old, making him the youngest player to feature in a professional ranking event.
+Players do not have to wear waistcoats and bow ties.
+Also audiences do not have to remain silent during play, and the event becoming known for its boisterous atmosphere.

+The event is also notable for its wildcard entrants, including young amateur players.
+Liam Davies first competed in 2019 when he was 12 years old, making him the youngest player to feature in a professional ranking event.
 At the 2023 edition, 14-year-old Vladislav Gradinari became the youngest player to win a televised match at a ranking event, beating Ng On Yee and Victor Sarkis to reach last 32 before losing to Tom Ford; Reanne Evans is the first female player to achieve the same feat.